makersacademy/news-summary-challenge/README.md

 - [x] Displaying a summary of the article
 - [x] Pictures for illustation
 - [x] Responsive design
+- [ ] Whizzy animations in the app

 ## User Stories